 Plot Summary: Hometown Cha-Cha-Cha

 This widely popular healing drama is a remake of the 2004 South Korean film "Mr. Handy, Mr. Hong."[2]
-Aside from the warm fuzzy feelings delivered by its cast, particularly Shin Min-a and Kim Seon-ho, "Hometown Cha-Cha-Cha" is also a great K-drama about business.
+Aside from the warm fuzzy feelings, "Hometown Cha-Cha-Cha" this K-drama about business also delivers lessons on entrepreneurship.

-In this series, ambitious and perfectionist dentist Yoon Hye-jin (played by Shin Min-a) ends up leaving Seoul to open her own dental practice in Gongjin, a quiet and conservative seaside village.
-There she meets Hong Du-sik (Kim Seon-ho), the lovable jack-of-all-trades who's also well-regarded by the community.
-With Chief Hong's help, Hye-jin turns her fledgling dental practice into a successful one and falls in love with Gongjin and its residents, including Chief Hong himself.
+In this series, ambitious dentist Yoon Hye-jin (played by Shin Min-a) ends up leaving Seoul to open her own dental practice in Gongjin, a quiet and conservative seaside village.
+She meets Hong Du-sik (Kim Seon-ho), the lovable jack-of-all-trades.
+With Chief Hong's help, Hye-jin turns her fledgling dental practice into a successful one, falling in love with Gongjin and its residents—including Chief Hong himself—in the process

 Business Lessons from Hometown Cha-Cha-Cha

 Not everything is all about money and profit.
-One reason Hye-jin left her successful practice in Seoul is the pressure to be rich and successful, even at the expense of other people.
-(Remember the kind neighbor who ended up being her patient?)
-By putting up her clinic in a place where the residents really needed dental services, she’s able to help the community and earn a decent living, too.
+By putting up a clinic in a place where residents really needed dental services, Hye-jin was able to help the community and earn a decent living, too.

 Also, running your own business isn’t all as glamorous as it sounds.
 In the early days of her clinic operations, Hye-jin didn’t get patient bookings at all.
-And there was even some hesitation from the residents to go to her clinic because she’s not a local.
-What Hye-jin did (with some encouragement from Chief Hong) was to go out and truly get to know her neighbors and earn their trust.
+Residents hesitated to go to her clinic because she wasn't a local.
+Hye-jin (with some encouragement from Chief Hong) needed to truly get to know her neighbors and earn their trust first.

-As for Chief Hong, it’s hilarious to see him wear many hats: barista, handyman, tour guide, personal shopper, etc. When you love being of service to others, it doesn’t matter if you have one or 10 jobs.
-Success can’t always be measured by fancy university titles and big-city jobs.
-Sometimes, it’s living in a small town with everyone and everything you love.
+Lastly, success can’t always be measured by fancy university titles and big-city jobs.
+For some, it’s living in a small town with everyone and everything you love.

 📺 Crash Landing on You